Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 author: varunsh-msft
 ---

+# Use Key Vault from App Service with Managed Service Identity

 ## Background
 For Service-to-Azure-Service authentication, the approach so far involved creating an Azure AD application and associated credential, and using that credential to get a token.
 The sample [here](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-use-from-web-application) shows how this approach is used to authenticate to Azure Key Vault from a Web App.
 While this approach works well, there are two shortcomings:
 1. The Azure AD application credentials are typically hard coded in source code.
 Developers tend to push the code to source repositories as-is, which leads to credentials in source.